slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"No man can possibly know what life means, what the world means, what anything means, until he has a child and loves it."
 -- Lafcadio Hearn [1850]*

+> *"A burnt child loves the fire." (...)
-> *"Children begin by loving their parents.
+"Children begin by loving their parents.
 After a time they judge them.
 Rarely, if ever, do they forgive them."
 -- Oscar Wilde [1854]*

 > *"I cannot think of any need in children as strong as the need for a father’s protection."
 -- Sigmund Freud [1856]*

+> *"Children learn more from what you are than what you teach."
+-- W.E.B.
+Du Bois [1868]*

 > *"Never help a child with a task he feels he can succeed."
 -- Maria Montessori [1870]*